TWC #055: Should I keep taking the pill during menopause?

 Many doctors recommend stopping the pill from the age of 40 and recommend other contraceptive methods.

 This is because the pill suppresses symptoms such as menstrual irregularities.
-It is therefore not so easy for you to determine whether the menopause has already started.
+It is therefore not so easy for you to determine whether menopause has already started.

 The so-called FSH value in the blood provides an indication.
 The follicle-stimulating hormone helps to regulate the menstrual cycle.
-Its value increases during the menopause.
+Its value increases during menopause.
 The higher it is, the lower the function of the ovaries.
-In the postmenopause, the FSH value is above 20 IU/ml.
+In postmenopause, the FSH value is above 20 IU/ml.
 However, the value can only be determined correctly if you have stopped taking the pill for at least one month.

-Can I even get pregnant during the menopause?
+Can I even get pregnant during menopause?

-Yes, it is possible to get pregnant during the menopause, even if the chances of doing so decrease as you get older.
+Yes, it is possible to get pregnant during menopause, even if the chances of doing so decrease as you get older.

 You should therefore be aware of and consider the following points in particular:

-- During the perimenopause, ovulation still takes place so that a natural pregnancy is possible.
+- During perimenopause, ovulation still takes place so that a natural pregnancy is possible.
 The transition to infertility takes place gradually.

-- At the age of 40, many women notice the first signs of the menopause, but can often still get pregnant for several years.
+- At the age of 40, many women notice the first signs of menopause, but can often still get pregnant for several years.

 - From the mid-40s, fertility decreases continuously as fewer and fewer eggs develop into follicles.
 At the age of 45-49, the probability of pregnancy is still around 5%.

-- From the age of 50, natural pregnancy is very unlikely, as ovulation no longer occurs in the postmenopause.
+- From the age of 50, natural pregnancy is very unlikely, as ovulation no longer occurs in postmenopause.
 Pregnancy would then only be possible with hormone treatment and sperm donation.

-- You should continue to use contraception until the final menopause (1 year after your last period) in the event of an unwanted pregnancy, as ovulation can never be completely ruled out
+- You should continue to use contraception until final menopause (1 year after your last period) in the event of an unwanted pregnancy, as ovulation can never be completely ruled out

 In summary, although pregnancy during the menopause is rare, it is certainly possible.
 The chances decrease significantly with increasing age.